CoderKee/RenowApp/README.md

 Users should fill in both text inputs with the corresponding username and password that they signed up with (Note that failure to do so will prompt an error message to states that username and password do not match)

-After successfully filling in the text inputs, users should click on the Log in button which will direct users to the 'Home' tab
+After successfully filling in the text inputs, users should click on the **Log in** button which will direct users to the **Home** tab

 ---
 # Main tabs of Renow